COVID-19 may impact some of these projects.

 Healthcare workers are working harder than ever during this COVID-19 pandemic.
 Why not show them some appreciation by making cards for your local hospital.

-Nursing Home residents are unable to accept visitors at this time.
-Have your children paint some bright and cheery artwork to cheer them up during these dark times.
+Most nursing home residents are unable to accept visitors at this time.
+Have your children paint some bright and cheery artwork to cheer them up and let them know that you are thinking of them.